Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment A's Design and Results

-The characteristics (i.e., gender and race) of the startup founders receiving the small gift are randomized, and both the pictures displayed and the wordings used in the description are changed accordingly.
-The options investors may randomly be provided with include the ``Women’s Startup Club” (mainly white female founders), ``Asian Women’s Startup Club” (mainly Asian female founders), ``Asian Startup Club” (mainly Asian male founders), or just ``our Startup Club” (mainly white male founders).
-To make the information more salient, I also add a picture containing four startup founders of the same gender and race to make sure that survey participants understand what type of founders they are donating to.\footnote{The concern of using pictures in the experiment is that the appearance or other messages delivered by the pictures cannot be fully controlled.
-To mitigate this issue, I use four founders’ picture combined together to send the signal of gender and race.
-All the pictures are obtained from a public library (i.e., Wikimedia Commons, Freeimages, etc.) with no copy right problems.
-The information delivered by the pictures is more salient than that delivered by words.} All individuals in the pictures were smiling and professionally dressed to make sure they are as much on equal footing as possible.
-Example founder's picture is provided in Figure \ref{donation_founder}.
+Experiment A orthogonally randomizes the gender and race of displayed startup founders by changing the pictures displayed and the wordings used in the description.
+The options investors may randomly be provided with include donating to the ``Women’s Startup Club” (mainly white female founders), ``Asian Women’s Startup Club” (mainly Asian female founders), ``Asian Startup Club” (mainly Asian male founders), or just ``our Startup Club” (mainly white male founders).
+To make the information of gender and race more salient, I also add a picture containing four startup founders of the same gender and race so that experimental participants understand what type of founders they are donating to.\footnote{The concern with using pictures in the experiment is that the appearance or other messages delivered by the pictures cannot be fully controlled.
+To ameliorate this issue, I use four founders’ pictures combined together to send the signal of gender and race.
+All the pictures are obtained from a public library (i.e., Wikimedia Commons, Freeimages, etc.) with no copyright problems.} All individuals in the pictures are smiling and professionally dressed to make sure that they are as much on equal footing as possible.
+The detailed donation question and an example founder's picture are provided in Online Appendix \ref{sec:appendix_irr} Figure \ref{donation_founder}.